6. Why Is It Said That the Two Incarnations Complete the Significance of the Incarnation?

 Relevant Words of God:

-The first incarnation was to redeem man from sin through the flesh of Jesus, that is, He saved man from the cross, but the corrupt satanic disposition still remained within man.
-The second incarnation is no longer to serve as a sin offering but to fully save those who were redeemed from sin.
-This is done so that those forgiven can be delivered from their sins and be fully made clean, and attain a change in disposition, thereby breaking free of Satan’s influence of darkness and returning before the throne of God.
+The first incarnation was to redeem man from sin, to redeem him by means of the fleshly body of Jesus, that is, He saved man from the cross, but the corrupt satanic disposition still remained within man.
+The second incarnation is no longer to serve as a sin offering but rather to save fully those who were redeemed from sin.
+This is done so that those who have been forgiven may be delivered from their sins and made fully clean, and by attaining a changed disposition, break free of Satan’s influence of darkness and return before the throne of God.
 Only in this way can man be fully sanctified.
-God began the work of salvation in the Age of Grace after the Age of Law had come to an end.
-It is not until the last days, when God has fully purified mankind by doing the work of judgment and chastisement of man for rebelliousness, will God conclude His work of salvation and enter into rest.
+After the Age of Law had come to an end, and beginning with the Age of Grace, God began the work of salvation, which continues until the last days when, in judging and chastising the human race for their rebelliousness, He will completely purify mankind.
+Only then will God conclude His work of salvation and enter into rest.
 Therefore, in the three stages of work, only twice did God become flesh to carry out His work among man Himself.
-That is because only one in the three stages of work is to lead man in their lives, while the other two are the work of salvation.
-Only if God becomes flesh can He live alongside man, experience the suffering of the world, and live in an ordinary flesh.
-Only in this way can He supply man of His creation with the practical word that they need.
-Man receives full salvation from God because of God incarnate, not directly from their prayers to heaven.
-For man is fleshly; man is unable to see the Spirit of God and much less able to approach Him.
-All that man can associate with is God’s incarnate flesh; only through Him can man understand all the words and all the truths, and receive full salvation.
-The second incarnation is sufficient to get rid of the sins of man and fully purify man.
-Hence, the second incarnation will bring to a close all the work of God in the flesh and complete the significance of God’s incarnation.
+That is because only one in the three stages of work is to guide men in leading their lives, while the other two consist of the work of salvation.
+Only by becoming flesh can God live alongside man, experience the suffering of the world, and live in an ordinary body of flesh.
+Only in this way can He supply men with the practical word that as created beings they need.
+It is through the incarnation of God that man receives full salvation from God, and not directly from heaven in answer to his prayers.
+For, man being of the flesh, he has no way of seeing the Spirit of God, much less of approaching His Spirit.
+All that man can come into contact with is God’s incarnate flesh, and only by means of this is man able to grasp all the words and all the truths and receive full salvation.
+The second incarnation will be sufficient to purge away the sins of man and to fully purify him.
+Hence, with the second incarnation, the entirety of God’s work in the flesh will be brought to a close and the significance of God’s incarnation be made complete.

 from “The Mystery of the Incarnation (4)” in The Word Appears in the Flesh